Golf0ned/PANNICC/README.md

 - Pointers (just int***... for now)
 - Comments

-Refer to the grammar in [parser.cpp](https://github.com/Golf0ned/PANNICC/blob/main/src/frontend/parser.cpp) for more specifics.
+Refer to the grammar in [the parser](https://github.com/Golf0ned/PANNICC/tree/main/src/frontend/parser) for more specifics.

 ## Installation/Usage

+This section assumes you are working in a unix environment.

 Clone the repo: